jexxa-projects/JexxaTutorials/TimeService/README-FlowOfControl.md

 Again, we can navigate into two different directions.
 Either we dive deep into the application core by checking the implementation of `TimeService`.
 Please note that within a large application core you should use a so-called micro architecture that supports the navigation through your application core.
-Please check tutorial [BookStore](https://github.com/jexxa-projects/Jexxa/tree/master/tutorials/BookStore) to see a potential mapping of an onion architecture for your application core.
+Please check tutorial [BookStore](https://github.com/jexxa-projects/Jexxa/tree/master/tutorials/BookStore) to see a potential mapping to a so called pattern language to structure your application core.

 Alternatively, you can select one of the two `Outbound Ports` from your IDE to continue in the direction of `Outbound Port` &rarr;
 `Driven Adapter`.